Device-independent quantum key distribution from computational assumptions: Discussion

 \section{Discussion}

-We have introduced a new setting for DIQKD that does not require the locality assumption typical of Bell inequality based DIQKD schemes.
-Instead, we have assumed that the device used by Alice and Bob is computationally bounded and cannot break the LWE assumption, a standard assumption in post-quantum cryptography.
-For this setting, we have described a protocol that allows Alice and Bob to generate an information-theoretically secure key and shown that it achieves a positive key rate.
-Unlike previous approaches to weakening the locality assumption, which required an a priori device-\emph{dependent} upper bound on the amount of information exchanged between different parts of the device~\cite{silman2013device, tavakoli2019informationally, tavakoli2020characterising}, the LWE assumption is a general assumption about any computationally bounded quantum device, and our belief in it does not require us to inspect the specific device at hand in detail.
+We have considered the question whether there are alternatives to the no-communication assumption used in standard Bell inequality-based DIQKD protocols.
+For this, we have introduced a modified setting for DIQKD (see \cref{fig:setting_comp}) that drops the no-communication assumption and allows the two components of the key generation device to exchange quantum communication.
+Instead, we have assumed that the key generation device is computationally bounded and cannot break the LWE assumption, a standard assumption in post-quantum cryptography.
+For this setting, we have described a protocol that allows Alice and Bob to generate an \emph{information-theoretically} secure key and shown that it achieves a positive key rate.

+Unlike previous approaches to weakening the no-communication assumption~\cite{silman2013device, tavakoli2019informationally, tavakoli2020characterising}, which required an a priori device-\emph{dependent} upper bound on the amount of information exchanged between different parts of the device, the LWE assumption is a general assumption about any computationally bounded quantum device, and our belief in it does not require us to inspect the specific device at hand in detail.